GNOME/pango/docs/pango_markup.md

 baseline_shift
 : Vertical displacement.
 In contrast to rise, baseline_shift attributes are cumulative.
   The value can be a length in Pango units or in points (e.g. '5pt'), or 'superscript' or 'subscript'.
-Available since 1.50.

 font_scale:
 : Font size change.
 The possible values are 'superscript', 'subscript' or 'small-caps'.
   This is similar to the font_size values 'smaller' or 'larger', but uses font metrics to find the new size.
-Available since 1.50.

 strikethrough
 : 'true' or 'false' whether to strike through the text.